tardate/LittleArduinoProjects/Electronics101/ML741/InvertingAmplifier/README.md

-# ML741/Inverter
+# ML741/InvertingAmplifier

-Test an inverter circuit using the ML741 discrete component opamp
+Test an inverting amplifier circuit using the ML741 discrete component opamp

 ## Notes

-This is a demonstration of an inverter/inverting buffer circuit using the [ML741](../) discrete component opamp.
+This is a demonstration of an inverting amplifier circuit using the [ML741](../) discrete component opamp.

-The general operation of the circuit is for the output to follow the inverse of the inverting input.
-This is a special case of the general inverting amplifier configuration with gain set to -1, i.e.
+The inverting amplifier is a generalised case of the basic [Inverter](../Inverter) circuit, but with an arbitrary gain determined by the input and feedback resistor selection:

-    Vout = -Vin
+    Vout = - Rf/Rin * Vin
     Rf = Rin

 ![Op-Amp_Inverting_Amplifier](https://upload.wikimedia.org/wikipedia/commons/4/41/Op-Amp_Inverting_Amplifier.svg)